kibambe-0167/merlynn-coding-assessment/README.md

 ### used react-redux to manage global data.
 - there is a function to keep track of all decision or queries sent to the model.

 ###
 - used tailwind css ( first-time )

+### not done
+- mongodb or mongoose was not added/used